steem/qwp/doc/README.md

-## Why using file based router?
-For startup companies, sometimes, the staff is not stable or is not very professional in coding.
+## Why mapping web requests to separated PHP files?
-It's better to provide an easiest and compulsive way to optimize the code structure.
+QWP provides an easiest and compulsive way to organize the code structure.
-You can use compile tools to clear all the code warnings.
-But you can't use tools to check whether the code structure is good.
-It's depend on the framework you are using.
-If all the code are messed up together, the project may consume lots of time for maintaining.
-With qwp, the code could be organized very well.
+When you want to write code to process a web request, the first thing with QWP is to create a new PHP file in a proper directory using request name convention.
+This helps everyone in your team to have good habit in manging the code files and directories.

 ## qwp code structure
 * core -- the core code for qwp